andrerolfs/andrerolfs.github.io/whitenoise.md

 Comments :

-I want to learn how to connect a different microservices all available on different URLs but through the same IP address and port.
+I want to learn how to connect different microservices all available on different URLs but through the same IP address and port.

 * [Angular vs JQuery](https://www.educba.com/angular-vs-jquery/)